manning-lp/thatgeeman-observability-lp/README.md

 - Then run the producer script after changing to src folder: `faust -A src.producer worker -l info`
 - To see if the consumer consumed the topics: `faust -A src.consumer worker -l info`
 - Can similary do `python src/code.py worker -l info`

-Right now the consumer cannot be launched at the same time as producer as they use the same port.
-This is because The Faust worker will also expose a web server on every instance, that by default runs on port 6066.
-Troubleshooting information can be found [here](https://stackoverflow.com/questions/60899445/how-to-connect-kafka-topic-with-web-endpoint-using-faust-python-package).